armbian/documentation/docs/User-Guide_Board-Support-Rules.md

 Additional Caveats:

+* If the burden placed on the Armbian team is too high funding maybe needed to assure:
-* R&D bills paid.
+    -  R&D bills paid.
 Failsafe in case Armbian members or a team was hired
-* support bills covered by vendor or end users with crowdfunding campaign
+    -  support bills covered by vendor or end users with crowdfunding campaign
 * supported is **not** applied to a "board family" or group of related SBCs.
 It is per SBC
 * a maintainer can support multiple devices but must satisfy all requirements above per SBC
 * any individual can be a maintainer for a standard support SBC